Andrew and niel simpson after a race

 The Scottish Visual Impairment ski club in Edinburgh assisted Andrew with techniques for guiding his brother Neil when Neil was initially classified.

-Andrew’s debut race with Neil was in 2018 at the GB Para Alpine Championships where they won a gold in Giant Slalom.
+Andrew’s debut race with Neil was in 2018 at the GB Para Alpine Championships where they won gold in Giant Slalom.

-In the 201920 season he guided Neil in the Para Alpine World Cup races with slalom gold and Giant slalom bronze before the season was shortened by the COVID pandemic.
+In the 2019-20 season he guided Neil in the Para Alpine World Cup races with Slalom gold and Giant Slalom bronze before the season was shortened by the COVID pandemic.

-At the rescheduled 2021 World Championships - which took place in January 2022 in Lillehammer, Norway – Andrew and Neil won silver in the Super combined.
+At the rescheduled 2021 World Championships - which took place in January 2022 in Lillehammer, Norway – Andrew and Neil won silver in the Super Combined.

 Share this page